 11. They prefer high-quality dog food

 Although any decent-quality ingredient dog food will do, the Tibetan Spaniel definitely prefers food of higher quality.
-The AKC even mentions cooking your dog’s dinner from scratch, with veterinarian approval and guidance, of course.
+The American Kennel Club even mentions cooking your dog’s dinner from scratch, with veterinarian approval and guidance, of course.
 Any dog would love a home-cooked meal, but if this isn’t practical for you (for many, it isn’t), a high-quality food will do just fine and your Tibbie’s health will thrive.

 How Much Does a Tibetan Spaniel Cost